Authentication Methods

 Related Feishu authentication documentation can be referenced:

-- Feishu Management Console
+- Feishu management backend

 https://bc0nlvsmah.feishu.cn/admin/appCenter/manage